 As the business extends, one requires more fund and more persons to regulate the business and spilt its risks.
 In that condition, people generally embrace the partnership form of firm or company.

 Accounting for such companies has its own traits, as the partnership organizations originate when two or more individuals associates to set-up a business and distribute its profits.

 - Contents of Partnership Deed

-- Relevant Statute in the absence of Partnership Deed
+- Relevant Statute in the absence of Deed

 Based on the above definition, we can determine a few fundamental characteristics:

-To establish it, there must be at least two individuals participating for a common aim.
-However, there is a limit on the maximum number of partners.
+A partnership cannot be performed by an individual alone; at least two individuals are essential for forming a partnership relation.
+However, there is an upper limit that is decided for the maximum number of partners.

 - A partnership firm has more prominent economic holdings in comparison to the sole proprietorship.

 - Higher private contacts of the partners deliver more customer set-up and assistance.